Tebiremen/simple_shell/README.md

 unsetenv [var]	Remove an environment variable. cd [dir]	Change the directory. help [built-in]	Read documentation for a built-in.

 Credits
-All code written by Aitebiremen Okojie and Samuel Iyebhora
+All code written by Aitebiremen Okojie and Samuel Iyebhora.